Muş: Demographics

 Population of the municipality of Muş numbers 120,699 according to a 2022 estimate.
 Kurds make up the majority of the population.
+In his demographic analysis of the Kurdish population in Turkey, Mutlu (1996) identifies Muş Province as among the provinces with the highest proportion of Kurdish inhabitants in the country.
 The rest are Arabs, Crypto-Armenians, Terekeme Turks and Circassians.